neutron-org/neutron-dao/contracts/dao/pre-propose/cwd-pre-propose-multiple/README.md

 This is a pre-propose module that manages proposal deposits for the `cwd-proposal-multiple` proposal module.

-It may accept NTRN tokens as deposit.
+It accepts NTRN tokens as deposit.
 If a proposal deposit is enabled the following refund strategies are available:

 1. Never refund deposits.
 All deposits are sent to the DAO on proposal